by Frank Freestar8n

 Note also the profile of the spot in the view on the lower left

-Focus on the red buttons.
+Make note of the red buttons.
 They are the main ones to work with at first

 Select VidProps to adjust the camera – brightness, gamma, etc. For a sharp view of the spot, make sure the exposure is short enough that the spot is saturated